Andre-lab/coronoscopy/README.md

 ---------
 > Q8: How many protein are encoded in virus genome and what do they do?

-> A8: There have been genes identified for 29 proteins.
-These proteins carry out a range of jobs from making copies of the coronavirus to suppressing the body’s immune responses. https://www.nature.com/articles/s41586-020-2008-3, https://www.nytimes.com/interactive/2020/04/03/science/coronavirus-genome-bad-news-wrapped-in-protein.html, https://www.biorxiv.org/content/10.1101/2020.03.12.988865v2.full.pdf
+> A8:T he RNA genome of SARS-CoV-2 has 29,811 nucleotides and encodes 29 proteins (though one may not get expressed).
+These proteins carry out a range of jobs from making copies of the coronavirus to suppressing the body’s immune responses.
+Of the 29 SARS-CoV-2 proteins, four make up the virus’s actual structure, including the S protein.
+One group of the other 25 coronavirus proteins regulates how the virus assembles copies of itself and how it sneaks past the host immune system.
+These so-called nonstructural proteins are expressed as two huge polyproteins that are then cleaved into 16 smaller proteins.
+An enzyme called the main protease, which performs 11 of those cleavages, is also a highly promising drug target.  https://www.nature.com/articles/s41586-020-2008-3, https://www.nytimes.com/interactive/2020/04/03/science/coronavirus-genome-bad-news-wrapped-in-protein.html, https://www.biorxiv.org/content/10.1101/2020.03.12.988865v2.full.pdf
 ---------
 > Q9: What are potential antiviral therapies?